OpenHUTB/carla_doc/docs/tuto_first_steps.md

 The [__client__](python_api#carlaclient) object serves to maintain the client's connection to the server and has a number of functions for applying commands and loading or exporting data.
 We can load an alternative map or reload the current one (resetting to initial state) using the client object.

 The port can be chosen as any available port and is set to 2000 by default, you can also choose a host different from *localhost* by using a computer's IP address.
-This way, the CARLA server can be run on a networked machine, while the python client can be run from a personal computer.
-This is particularly useful for differentiating the GPU used for running the CARLA simulator and that used for neural network training, both of which can be highly demanding on graphics hardware.
+This way, the Carla server can be run on a networked machine, while the python client can be run from a personal computer.
+This is particularly useful for differentiating the GPU used for running the Carla simulator and that used for neural network training, both of which can be highly demanding on graphics hardware.

 !!!
 Note
-    The following presumes that CARLA is running in the default [__asynchronous__](adv_synchrony_timestep.md) mode.
+    The following presumes that Carla is running in the default [__asynchronous__](adv_synchrony_timestep.md) mode.
 If you have engaged synchronous mode, some of the code in the following sections might not work as expected.

-## Loading a map
+## 加载地图

-In the CARLA API, the [__world__](python_api.md#carla.World) object provides access to all elements of the simulation, including the map, objects within the map, such as buildings, traffic lights, vehicles and pedestrians.
-The CARLA server normally loads a default map (normally Town10).
-If you want to launch CARLA with an alternate map, use the `config.py` script:
+In the Carla API, the [__world__](python_api.md#carla.World) object provides access to all elements of the simulation, including the map, objects within the map, such as buildings, traffic lights, vehicles and pedestrians.
+The Carla server normally loads a default map (normally Town10).
+If you want to launch Carla with an alternate map, use the `config.py` script:

 ```sh
 ./config.py --map Town05